-There are so many flexible ways to use this Savings Tracker that you are sure to find a way that will fit your lifestyle and you will help you achieve your savings goals.
+There are so many flexible ways to use this Savings Tracker Printable that you are sure to find a way that will fit your lifestyle and you will help you achieve your savings goals.

-There are two primary ways use this tracker so it can help as many people as possible when creating a new habit in your life.
+There are two primary ways use this free money savings chart so it can help as many people as possible when creating a new habit in your life.

 Option One: Fill in the block for what you are “saving for” and how much it is.

 Note: The 10% is added here to help you focus on saving 10% at a time.
 It is a manageable amount that most people can look to achieve.
 So if you’re saving for a new bed that is $1000, your 10% savings is $100.
 So you will target saving in $100 increments.
 This is ONE EXAMPLE of how to use this savings sheet!
 Then color in below each time you have the $100 met and I like to put the date next to it.

-Option Two: Skip using the 10% portion and write down every small savings contribution you make towards the $1000 bed.
+Option Two: Skip using the 10% portion and write down every small savings contribution you make towards your goal.
 This is my personal favorite because I am all about saving the pennies.
 I can save a few pennies here and a few pennies there and BAM!
-I have $1000.
+I have $100.

 📝 How to Use

 Below, I have broken up many aspects of our financial lives to give you dozens of ideas to try to cut back and find money to save.
 I bet at least one will help you!

-Once you have gone through the list and started saving, I suggest you revisit the list again in 6-8 weeks.
+Once you have gone through the list and started saving, revisit the list again in 6-8 weeks.
 You will have a different perspective on money and savings at that point and will be able to find a couple more tools that might help.

 🥬 How to Save Money on Groceries